paulplant/xdrip4ios_docs/docs/index.md

 - **<span style="color:green">Compatible</span>** using native mode with **"Read from Dexcom app" enabled** (see below).

-Dexcom One transmitters  will work in **native mode** using the algorithm inside the transmitter.
+Dexcom ONE transmitters  will work in **native mode** using the algorithm inside the transmitter.
 This means that xDrip4iOS will have a 2 hour warm-up, a factory 10 day sensor expiry and a 90-110 day transmitter life.

 The sensors can be started using the sensor code on the label.

-Note that One transmitters with a transmitter ID **starting with C** (Cxxxxx) can only be used with "Read from Dexcom App" enabled.
+Note that ONE transmitters with a transmitter ID **starting with C** (Cxxxxx) can only be used with "Read from Dexcom App" enabled.
 They also **cannot be calibrated** from within xDrip4iOS.
 </br>

 !!!info "READ FROM DEXCOM APP"